erkr/PowerRequestWrapper/readme.md

 ## Two usage options:
+Calling syntax ```Usage: %s [-c commandline] [-m message] [-n]```
 * **Interactive mode**: call PowerRequestWrapper without a command (no option -c).
 PowerRequestWrapper will open a pop-up dialog.
 The lock will be released when you close that dialog
 * **Wrapper mode**: call PowerRequestWrapper with a command (use option -c).
-PowerRequestWrapper will create a process for the command, and wait till the process is clossed to release the lock.
+PowerRequestWrapper will create a process for the command, and wait till the process is closed, in order to release the lock.

 When everything works as expected, an option -n can be used to run without a console window.
-Only do that once it is working properly, because you don't see any messages from PowerRequestWrapper anymore.
+Only use -n once it is working properly, because you don't see any messages from PowerRequestWrapper anymore.
+The -m option allows to specify your own message (visibe when checking the power configuration with _powercfg -requests_ in a console).

 ## Example 1, interactive in a console window: